bsidestlv/bsidestlv.com/content/cfp/_index.md

 {{< button-link label="Call for speakers" url="https://cfp.bsidestlv.com" icon="cfp" >}}

-#### Important BSidesTLV 2023 dates:
+#### Important BSidesTLV 2024 dates:

-- February 15th, 2023 - CFP opens
+- February 15th, 2024 - CFP opens
-- May 1st, 2023 - CFP closes
+- April 15th, 2024 - CFP closes
-- May 10th, 2023 - Accepted talks notified
+- May 10th, 2024 - Accepted talks notified
-- June 1st, 2023 - Agenda announced to the public with final talk title & abstract
+- June 1st, 2024 - Agenda announced to the public with final talk title & abstract
-- June 15th, 2023 - Presentation/slides due for review
+- June 15th, 2024 - Presentation/slides due for review
-- June 29th, 2023 - Speakers' dinner (in the event of a physical-presence conference)
+- June 25th, 2024 - Speakers' dinner (in the event of a physical-presence conference)
-- June 30th, 2023 - BSidesTLV and after-party (in the event of a physical-presence conference)!
+- June 27th, 2024 - BSidesTLV and after-party (in the event of a physical-presence conference)!

-#### Why you should speak at BSidesTLV 2023
+#### Why you should speak at BSidesTLV 2024

 You'll win the audience's admiration and a chance to (hopefully) visit Tel Aviv and be a part of [Cyber Week][cyberweek], This annual event brings over 8000 international guests from 60 countries to Tel Aviv.
 Pending COVID-19 solutions, of course.